arcadianlyric/ml_t2d_NGS_prediction/README.md

 ## Predict Type2 diabetes with islet single cell NGS data
-using supervised and unsupervised Machine learning methods to predict Type 2 diabetes with expression profile.
+Applied supervised and unsupervised Machine Learning methods to predict people with Type 2 diabetes using gene expression profile.

 ### Introduction
 [Type2 diabetes](https://en.wikipedia.org/wiki/Diabetes_mellitus_type_2), an aging related disease, is a long-term metabolic disorder that is characterized by high blood sugar, insulin resistance, and relative lack of insulin.